DareDaryl/DareDaryl/README.md

 #### Hi there, I'm Daryl Shifflett [daredaryl]
 - 👋 I'm a Software Engineer new grad having studied full-stack
 - 🌱 I’m currently an Operations Manager at Home Controls
-- 🔭 I’m currently working on react and node.js
+- 🔭 I’m currently working on building a music/mp3 player
 - 🌱 I’m currently learning python
 - 👯 I’m looking to collaborate on everything.
 I'm hungry to learn!
-- 🤔 I’m looking for help finding an entry level position where I can grow
+- 🤔 I’m looking for help finding a position in a company where I can grow.
 - 💬 Ask me about rock climbing
 - ⚡ Fun fact: I competed nationally in the APA for billiards (8 ball)
 # 💻Tech Stack